salesforce/observable-membrane/README.md

 **Parameters**

-* `config` <Object> Optional membrane configuration
+* `config` [Object] [Optional] The membrane configuration
-    * `valueObserved` <Function> Optional callback invoked when an observed  property is accessed.
+    * `valueObserved` [Function] [Optional] Callback invoked when an observed  property is accessed.
 This function receives as argument the original target and the property key.
-    * `valueMutated` <Function> Optional callback invoked when an observed property is mutated.
+    * `valueMutated` [Function] [Optional] Callback invoked when an observed property is mutated.
 This function receives as argument the original target and the property key.
-    * `valueDistortion` <Function> Optional callback to apply distortion to the objects present in the object graph.
+    * `valueDistortion` [Function] [Optional] Callback to apply distortion to the objects present in the object graph.
 This function receives as argument a newly added object in the object graph.

 ### `ObservableMembrane.prototype.getProxy(object)`

 Wrap an object in the membrane.
-If `object` is observable it will return a proxified version of the object, otherwise it returns the original value.
+If the `object` is observable it will return a proxified version of the object, otherwise it returns the original value.

 **Parameters**

-* `object` <Object> Object to wrap in the membrane.
+* `object` [Object] The object to wrap in the membrane.

 ### `ObservableMembrane.prototype.getReadOnlyProxy(object)`

 Wrap an object in the read-only membrane.
-If `object` is observable it will return a proxified version of the object, otherwise it returns the original value.
+If the `object` is observable it will return a proxified version of the object, otherwise it returns the original value.

 **Parameters**

-* `object` <Object> Object to wrap in the membrane.
+* `object` [Object] The object to wrap in the membrane.

 ### `ObservableMembrane.prototype.unwrapProxy(proxy)`